Tag Archives: Allen Ravenstine

 “He’s not buried, not exactly,” Arunas said.

-Five days after his death more than two hundred bikers trailed a hearse and the family car up and down San Francisco’s narrow streets, pausing and revving their engines at the Straight Theater, near where the accident happened.
-Two quarts of chocolate milk got warm slowly next to the cold body in the back of the hearse.
+Five days after his death more than two hundred bikers followed a hearse up and down San Francisco’s narrow streets, pausing and revving their engines at the Straight Theater, near where the accident happened.
+Two quarts of chocolate milk were perched next to the cold body in the back of the hearse.
 The funeral ceremony was performed at the Cypress Lawn Cemetery, Chocolate George was cremated, and his ashes scattered over Twin Peaks, which are in the center of the city.

 The funeral procession became a motorcycle cavalcade, roaring to Golden Gate Park where, joined by hundreds of hippies from Haight-Ashbury, a daylong wake erupted.
 Big Brother & the Holding Company and the Grateful Dead were the live music send-offs.
-There was dancing and tripping.
+There was dancing and psychedelic merrymaking.

-Two months after Chocolate George’s funeral the Diggers announced “The Death of the Hippie” by tearing down the store sign of the Psychedelic Shop and secretly burying it in the night.
+Two months after Chocolate George’s funeral the Diggers announced “The Death of the Hippie” by tearing down the store sign of the Psychedelic Shop and secretly burying it in the middle of the night.

 “So, do you want to go?”
 Arunas asked, his hand on the hood of the Karmann Ghia.

-“Sure,” I said, short on memory and long on summer.
+“Sure,” I said, short on memory and long on summertime.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”